JacobV2001/Car_Prices_Predictor/README.md

 ## Model Performance

 The CAR PRICE PREDICTOR model boasts 99% accuracy, thanks to effective feature engineering and preprocessing.
 With variables like car age and condition, the model is able to predict prices with impressive reliability.

-## License

-This project does not include any formal licensing.
-Please feel free to use and modify the code as needed.

-## Contributing

-Contributions are welcome!
-If you'd like to improve or add features to the project, feel free to fork the repository and submit a pull request.

-## Acknowledgements

-- **Flask**: For serving the web app.
-- **scikit-learn**: For machine learning algorithms and data processing tools.
-- **pandas**: For data manipulation and preprocessing.